carpentries-incubator/R-help-reprexes/GOVERNANCE.md

 Communication between the Maintainers also happens in a shared Slack channel.
-If decisions are made via asynchronous communication in Slack, they will be recorded in relevant issue(s), or in a new issue in the repository, to ensure documentation.
+If decisions are made via asynchronous communication in Slack, they will be recorded in the meeting notes section of the [Lesson Development doc](https://docs.google.com/document/d/1CkcEyFjr3u1JTos1w9lO0XYcgTJ9wRE6m6LhlwDh1dA/edit), or in the relevant issue(s), or in a new issue in the repository, to ensure documentation.